 My story of how I overcame being King of co-occurring disorders is not simple but it happened.
 There is hope.
 I no longer ponder the cause of my problems and no longer question whether the chicken or the egg arrived first.
 Did my mental illness cause my drinking and gambling?
 I treated each problem separately and methodically and yet together as well.
 I was aided by a plethora of giving souls including but not limited to military doctors and counselors, VA doctors and programs, private and public psychiatrists, psychologists, social workers and spiritual advisors from every possible background.
 There were multiple and repetitive phases of 12 step development and an evolvement of spiritual understanding that forced me to redefine God.

 I peeled the onion and chipped away at the mountain of despair one day at a time.
 My dual diagnosis was the key to figuring out my own struggle with all aspects of duality.
 My solution was spiritual and ultimately I came to a non-dual understanding of my true nature.
 Once I overcame the spiritual malady I straightened out mentally and physically.
 I treat my addictions, mental illness, chronic back pain, heart disease, diabetes and hypertension with little to no medication.

 My life today is filled with peace and happiness.
 I am fulfilled because I investigate and celebrate my essential nature on a daily basis.
 I understand love to be a recognition of our shared being and pervades all experience.
 I am torn between the love of movement and the love of just being.
-Local travel and hobbies allow me the freedom to enjoy life in Southern California where I connect with other recovering souls on a daily basis.
+Local travel and hobbies allow me the freedom to enjoy life where I connect with other recovering souls on a daily basis.